ZeroStudMuffin/CEA2/README.md

 ## Features

+ - Requires a 4 digit PIN on launch.
+Accepted PINs are fetched from a Google Sheet so only authorized users can proceed.
  - Camera-based **Bin Locator** with a bounding box overlay guiding where to place text for OCR.
 The box now covers about **85%** of the screen for easier framing.
 - Captured images are cropped to this box and processed with ML Kit text